Resources to use during the planning process

 - What opportunities will there be for travel (in-country and in the region)?

-- How long should I stay off campus?
+- How long should I study globally?

 - Is the academic calendar congruent with Gettysburg's?
 Does that matter to me?